 Gum paste (also called florist paste) is similar to royal icing, but no cooking is required.
 Similar to sugar paste, but ...better 🙂 It's ideal for making cake decorations.
 Especially if are stubborn enough to WANT a certain cake decoration your way.
-In case there are more of us –
+This gum paste recipe leaves all creativity in your hands!

 - Take a totally fresh egg and use a few drops of eggwhite